bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 Cheers, we have reached the end.
 Hopefully, it has helped you.
 Feel free to E-mail me (liangweitan300895@gmail.com) for feedbacks, questions or even a chat.

+# remember two figures.
+1. To show GBoost idea 2. to show how the tree works.
+1 image on the original 1 output eg. then show the one with many. then do grammar checks.